-By intuitively structuring your approach at the campaign level, you can improve ROI, strategic planning, and overall ease of operation.
+By intuitively structuring your approach for each unique situation at the campaign level, you can improve ROI, strategic planning, and overall ease of operation.

 Your Google Ads structure matters particularly because daily budgets get set at the campaign level.
 You could have an impeccable bidding strategy, for instance, but your AdWords (now called Google Ads) campaign structure and budget allocation would still limit the success of your bidding strategy.